tcurdt/jdeb/docs/maven.md

-# Howto use "jdeb" with maven
+# How to use jdeb with Maven

 Generating a default Debian package with maven is particular easy.
 Just add the plugin to your POM like this